- EAT + SLEEP

 Marvel at stunning rock formations, an expansive lake and abundant wildlife on a scenic drive through Southwest Wyoming and northern Utah.
-One of the nation's designated All-American Roads, the Flaming Gorge Scenic Byway is a 150-mile drive starting in Rock Springs and ending in Green River.
+One of 37 of the nation's designated All-American Roads, the Flaming Gorge Scenic Byway is a 150-mile drive starting in Rock Springs and ending in Green River.
 From Rock Springs, your journey begins at Exit 99 off I-80, following U.S. Highway 191 south through the high desert country.
 Vast and untouched landscapes unfold which are home to large herds of pronghorn antelope, wild horses, mule deer and many species of raptors.

 With so much to see and do along this scenic drive, it can be hard to know where to start.
 Luckily, you can adventure with a local on the brand new Flaming Gorge Tour.
 This fully planned tour features stops at all the best places along the Flaming Gorge Scenic Byway and even includes lunch!
 You'll get to learn about the area's rich wildlife and history too.
 Join us for a tour this summer and leave the planning to us.

 Take a listen to the introduction and begin your journey through Flaming Gorge Country.
 Download and listen to the full tour in your favorite media player.
 (12mb)

 To help you navigate Southwest Wyoming's All-American Road, add these must-see attractions and notable stopping points to your route.

 As you cross the bridge over the railroad tracks, you are crossing a major historic transportation corridor.
 During pioneer times, this was part of the famous Overland Stage Trail, a vital route across the Wild West.
 In the late 1860s, the Transcontinental Railroad was built along the same corridor.